 Cyber attacks are quickly becoming one of the most common modern-day crimes, and as more aspects of our lives continue to become digitized, hacking will only become more prevalent.
 It is estimated a staggering 30,000 cyber attacks occur each day across the world.
 The threat of a cyber attack is seemingly quite high for businesses, with over 60% of businesses surveyed having experienced a cyber-attack of some variety.

 GPS trackers are significantly less vulnerable to hacking than, for example, smartphones or laptops.
 As GPS trackers' sole function is to process information emitted from GPS satellites, there is no outbound signal to be hacked, no phone call which can be infiltrated, or IP address that can be followed.
-On the other hand, our phones and laptops contain so much more information, account details, addresses, etc, which make them great targets for hacking.
+On the other hand, our phones and laptops contain so much more information, account details, addresses, etc, which makes them great targets for hacking.
 More so, GPS trackers do not connect to wifi, cellular data, or any external body that would allow a hacker to trace it.
 This makes the devices very safe from the possibility of being hacked.